 The student will be notified, at their George Fox University e-mail address, when their degree has been conferred.
 If the student wishes to participate in commencement, they must complete the Application for Degree form (link) before the deadline for the commencement ceremony immediately subsequent to their degree conferral term and date.
-Regardless of participation, the student's name will appear in the commencement ceremony.
+Regardless of participation, the student's name will appear in the commencement program.
+The student is not eligible to participate in a later commencement ceremony.